luiul/retoure-m/README.md

 execute procedure add_tour()
 ```

-Run seed and populate the database:
+Run seed and populate the database by running the following command in the shell:

 ```zsh
 npm run seed